Growing Garlic from Planting to Harvest

 Home-grown garlic

 If I had to pick just one vegetable I couldn’t be without, it would have to be garlic.
-Its rich, satisfying taste is pure indulgence.
-Luckily for fellow garlic enthusiasts, growing this flavorsome delight is pretty straightforward.
+Its rich, satisfying taste is pure indulgence!
+Luckily for fellow garlic enthusiasts, anyone can grow these beautiful bulbs.

 Types of Garlic